Module Registry

 You can find this exact snippet, pre-filled with your values, in the Instructions tab of your module page.

 When you deploy your Terraform code through env0, login to the env0 Module Registry is handled for you.
-If you’d like to run the same code locally (or in a CI environment), you will need to supply the authentication details to Terraform.
+If you’d like to run the same code locally, in a CI environment, or in a different env0 Organization, you will need to supply the authentication details to Terraform. follow the guide on how to authorize when using a private registry for more info.

 The Modules List